Skip to content

 Factory functions and direct instantiation:

-# Factory function
+# Or via factory function

 detector = create_detector('retinaface')